NVIDIA/spark-rapids/docs/compatibility.md

 or the smallest value possible to be stored in the type before the overflow is no longer detected.

 For the RAPIDS Accelerator we only have access to at most a 128-bit value to store the results in and still detect overflow.
-Because of this we cannot guarantee overflow detention in all cases.
+Because of this we cannot guarantee overflow detection in all cases.
 In some cases we can guarantee unlimited overflow detection because of the maximum number of values that RAPIDS will aggregate in a single batch.
 But even in the worst cast for a decimal value with a precision of 28 the user would still have to aggregate so many values that it overflows 2.4